 AZERSU is the responsible entity in Azerbaijan for drinking water supply.
 They run their own observation points along the Kura River.
 A 620 km long river stretch is under monitoring of Azersu.
 Abstraction of water from the Kura River is conducted directly or from bank filtration.
 On average 19% of the volume of the Kura River is withdrawn.
-Water treatment is carried out in 43 facilities.
+Water treatment will be carried out in 43 facilities, which are currently under construction.
 Water consumption is estimated to 224 l/day and capita in urban areas and 80-150 l/day and capita in rural areas.
 There is a strong increasing trend.
+FAO provides a very simple indicator for national water scarcity based on the renewable freshwater resources per person which is 53% for Azerbaijan.

-The largest water pipeline is the Gaballah pipeline running along Kura River and providing water to the west of AZ.
+The largest water pipeline is the Oguz- Gabala 262 km pipeline running along Kura River and providing 432,000 m3 of potable water to Baku.
 The ultimate challenge is water pollution.
 This affects drastically costs.
-Heavy metals and aluminium are found in the Kura River and causes AZERSU to operate Ultra-Violett Filtration systems for water purification (Abbasov & Babayev, 2017).
+Heavy metals and aluminium are found in the Kura River and causes AZERSU to operate Jeyranbatan Surface Water Ultra-Violett Filtration (UF) systems for water purification (Abbasov & Babayev, 2017).
+The UF plant has a treatment capacity of 570,000 m3 per day (6.6 m3/second).